Add an iOS/iPadOS line-of-business app to Microsoft Intune

 - If the previous version of the app is installed through required intent, then the available app update will not happen.
 The app will be updated automatically as long as the user/device is part of required intent group.

 - If the app has both available and required deployments targeted, the resolved intent becomes 'RequiredAndAvailable'.
-Note: You cannot create Available and Required deployments to the same AAD Group, but you can use different AAD group with same members in it.
+Note: You cannot create Available and Required deployments to the same Microsoft Entra group, but you can use different Microsoft Entra group with same members in it.
 If the app was installed automatically on devices after the Required deployment is created (not manually installed from Company Portal) and the required deployment is later removed, the Available app update won't happen automatically on those devices and the users have to request the app from Company Portal.

 The app that you created appears in the list of apps.
 You can now assign it to groups that you choose.
 For help, see How to assign apps to groups.